 It took a bit of shimming to get the glove box lid to fit level with the rest of the dash, and some extended filing time to install the glove box finger pull.
 The upper right corner was proud of the surrounding dash by almost 1/4", which helped to open it, but looked sloppy.
 Much better now.

 For the hazard light, i ended up punting and digging through the bins at my favorite neighborhood Ax-Man surplus store for 20A DPDT switches.
 I bought a couple of options, including a rocker switch that was pretty close to the original style, but the mount on that one looked kinda crappy once i had it in place.
-I ended up using a standard toggle switch with a mount i made from some scrap sheet metal.
+I ended up using a standard toggle switch mounted to the back of the dash with some scrap sheet metal.

 It's not ideal, but at least it's functional, which is more than i had before.
 You can also see the stripped and polished bezel around the lower washer switch, matching the black bezel of the new wiper switch.

-As compared to the black vinyl, the wood finish really brightens up the dash even though it looks darker than the original veneer.
+Compared to the black vinyl, the wood finish really brightens up the dash even though it's darker and a richer color than the original veneer.
 It's a step below a high gloss, which i prefer, but it still has a warm tone.
 It's really nice to have the full set of switches and lights working again (well, except for the windshield washer, which is missing all of the important parts).
-With the new switch i also have a 2-speed wiper now, though i still need to fix the auto-park mechanism.
+With the new switch i finally have a 2-speed wiper now, though i still need to fix the auto-park mechanism.

 This was the biggest project of the year so far, with the car off the road for over 3 weeks.
-It's a bit aesthetic improvement, and nice functional upgrade too.
+It's a bit of an aesthetic improvement, and nice functional upgrade too.